otmaneelallaki/MinesweeperGameShiny/README.md

 # Shiny App Mine Sweeper

+Using the R Shiny web framework, a straightforward Minesweeper game has been developed.
+The game is an adaptation of the classic Minesweeper game and is available for play via a web browser using the shiny package.

 ## <ins>Description</ins>

 The goal of the game is to clear a rectangular grid of cells without detonating any hidden mines.
 The grid is initially covered by a set of tiles that can be either blank, numbered, or contain a mine.
 The player must use logical deduction to determine which tiles contain mines and which do not.